Open-NET-Libraries/Open.Caching/README.md

 }
 ```

-It does not provide a mechanism for cache policy as that is provided by `CacheAdapterBase<TKey, TCache>` level.
+It does not offer a mechanism for a cache policy as that is provided by `CacheAdapterBase<TKey, TCache>`.

 ### `ExpirationPolicy`